 Attorneys for PPH, during the two-day trial in July, argued that the forced waiting period poses an undue burden on a pregnant patient’s right to due process under the Iowa Constitution because it imposes an undue burden on patients seeking an abortion.

-Iowa Fifth Judicial District Court Judge Jerry Farrell, however, ruled that the law was constitutional.
+Iowa Fifth Judicial District Court Judge Jeffrey Farrell, however, ruled that the law was constitutional.
 He found that there was no material distinction between Iowa’s informed consent law and Pennsylvania’s informed consent law at issue in the landmark U.S. Supreme Court case Planned Parenthood v.
 Casey in 1992.

 “The Iowa Act is different from the Pennsylvania Act in that the mandatory delay is 72 hours rather than 24,” Farrell wrote in his order.